 3. Publish your writing in accessible, sharable ways.

 Make your writing available in ways that allow the maximum number of people to access and share it.
 If you’re blogging, link to your blog from multiple places on your website, and give people a way to subscribe to your posts.
 With a newsletter, archive it online so readers can link to your pieces or find them later on.
 If you’re writing articles, guest blog posts, or a column, don’t publish in venues that will hide your work behind a paywall.
+If you’ve written a book, offer folks a way to sample it.

-4. Publicize what you’ve written.
+4. Promote what you’ve written.

-5. Write, publish, and publicize consistently.
+5. Write, publish, and promote your writing consistently.

 Remember that building trust requires awareness and repeat contact.
 When people don’t hear from you for a while, they forget about you and their trust can slip away.
-It’s a helpful practice to create a writing calendar for yourself, where you lay out in advance a schedule for publishing and publicizing.
+It’s a helpful practice to create a writing calendar for yourself, where you lay out in advance a schedule for publishing and promoting.
 This will also allow you to plan your topics in advance, so you won’t be stuck for a subject when it comes time to write your next piece.

 If you enjoy writing and you have valuable content to share, writing can become a cornerstone of marketing your business.
 Follow these five steps, and you’ll start to see your published words bring you paying clients.